nutjob-laboratories/erk/README.md

 * `--config` : This tells **Ərk** to use a user-specified file for most configuration options.
 * `--user` : This tells **Ərk** to use a user-specified user settings file.
 Stored in this file are nickname and username settings, server connection history, the disabled plugins list, and other user specific data.
-* `--format` : This tells **Ərk** to use a user-specified text display settings.
+* `--format` : This tells **Ərk** to use a user-specified text display settings file.
 This sets what colors and formatting is used to display text in the client.

 This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
 Configuration and user setting files are JSON, and the text format settings file is CSS.
 If the filename passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings.